-As described in our last blog, cloud observability solutions such as Chronosphere help identify, triage, and assess the root cause of issues to optimize the software lifecycle and infrastructure performance.
+Cloud observability solutions such as Chronosphere help identify, triage, and assess the root cause of issues to optimize the software lifecycle and infrastructure performance.
 Armed with this intelligence, enterprises can then remediate the issue.
 Let’s examine how these observability phases apply to the elements and data types described above.

-Identify.
 CloudOps engineers and SREs define the thresholds for actionable information, then configure notifications based on these thresholds.
 For example, they configure alerts to fire when compute cluster utilization metrics exceed their specified percentage, containers emit certain error logs, or application response metrics exceed a specified amount of time.
 They activate these alert settings, ready to respond when an alert hits their Slack or PagerDuty application.
 They refine their settings over time to ensure they send the right alerts to the right people, filter out the noise, and enable prompt response.
 When an issue arises, they might be able to resolve it by rolling back a recent production code release.

-Triage.
 Next, CloudOps engineers, SREs, and developers triage the issue that arose.
 They scope its business and technical impact, for example by reviewing metrics, traces, and logs to determine (1) which element had the issue and (2) which elements that issue affected.
 For example, a failed network connection can lead to a slowdown in the compute cluster, the application, and microservices, leading to a spike in user waiting times.
 The team inspects these data points by reviewing a central dashboard and querying the dataset.

-Assess root cause.
 Now the fun starts.
 The team parses the many metrics, traces, and logs to understand the upstream and downstream dependencies of all the affected elements.
 They might switch between multiple tools as they inspect these data points.
 Once they isolate the issue—perhaps a faulty load balancer, overloaded compute cluster, or erroneous messages between various elements—they are ready for remediation.

-Remediate.
 The team fixes issues in a variety of ways.
 The CloudOps engineer or SRE might have their cloud provider change out the load balancer or configure new utilization thresholds on the computer cluster.
 They might remediate the erroneous messages by turning them off, asking the cloud provider to do so, or having a developer debug the microservices involved.
 They put their fix to production and reconfigure alerts as needed to identify similar issues in the future.